saa-ts-dacs/dacs/part_I/chapter_4/4_conditions_governing_reproduction_and_use.md

 Donor permission is required for public screening of films in this collection.

-Drawings not to be used for construction as they have not been coordinated with engineer’s drawings, which were unavailable.
+Drawings not to be used for construction as they have not been coordinated with engineer's drawings, which were unavailable.